sufasah/Bignumber-Library/readme.md

 <br>

 * Project Description: <br/>
-Due to lack of large numbers in c++, I made a library that allows you to make large count of digits as you wish.
+Due to lack of large numbers in c++, I made a library that allows you to make large count of digits as you wish but there should be improvements and fixes because there is unused allocated memory and not necessary operations.
 <br/>
 <br/>